crazy4pi314/crazy4pi314.github.io/posts/2023-07-24-which-to-use-customization.md

 If you work on more than one machine, [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) can help keep your VS Code experience the same no matter where you are working.
 It uses a GitHub or Microsoft login to connect VS Code to your synced profile, and has a lot of nice tools to manage what machines/settings are kept in sync as well as versioning and conflict resolution tools.

-Often settings can involve specifying paths, keybinds, and other things that are machine specific, so [you can configure](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data) if they get synced (they are not synced by default).
+Often settings can involve specifying paths, keybindings, and other things that are machine specific, so [you can configure](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data) if they get synced (they are not synced by default).

 > **When to use:** Settings Sync also syncs [profiles](#profiles) so my strategy is to move any settings I want to sync to profiles, and turn setting sync on.